John Brown's raid on Harpers Ferry: Advance knowledge of the raid

 Estimates are that at least eighty people knew about Brown's planned raid in advance, although Brown did not reveal his total plan to anyone.
 Many others had reasons to believe that Brown was contemplating a move against the South.
 One of those who knew was David J. Gue of Springdale, Iowa, where Brown had spent time.
 Gue was a Quaker who believed that Brown and his men would be killed.
 Gue decided to warn the government "to protect Brown from the consequences of his own rashness".
 He sent an anonymous letter to Secretary of War John B. Floyd:

-He was hoping that Floyd would send soldiers to Harpers Ferry.
-He hoped that the extra security would motivate Brown to call off his plans.
+He was hoping that Floyd would send soldiers to Harpers Ferry and that the extra security would motivate Brown to call off his plans.
+Gue's cousin A.L.
+Smith sent an identical letter to Floyd from Wheatland, Iowa addressed from Philadelphia; it never arrived.
+The cousins then decided to write two letters, from different addresses, to the Secretary of War, giving just enough facts to alarm him.
+They hoped this would lead to an increase of the guard at the Harper's Ferry arsenal.
+They gave Brown's name, thinking that his past record would gain credence for their story.

-Even though President Buchanan offered a $250 reward for Brown, Floyd did not connect the John Brown of Gue's letter to the John Brown of Pottawatomie, Kansas, fame.
-He knew that Maryland did not have an armory (Harpers Ferry is in Virginia, today West Virginia, just across the Potomac River from Maryland.)
+Even though President Buchanan offered a $250 reward for Brown, Floyd evidently either did not connect the John Brown of Gue's letter to the John Brown of Pottawatomie, Kansas, fame, or he concluded that Gue had no real connection to Brown and was simply using his notoriety in an attempt to give the letter credibility.
+Floyd knew that Maryland did not have an armory (Harpers Ferry is in Virginia, today West Virginia, just across the Potomac River from Maryland.)
 Floyd concluded that the letter writer was a crackpot, and disregarded it.
 He later said that "a scheme of such wickedness and outrage could not be entertained by any citizen of the United States".

 Brown's second in command John Henry Kagi wrote to a friend on October 15, the day before the attack, that they had heard there was a search warrant for the Kennedy farmhouse, and therefore they had to start eight days sooner than planned.